nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 The most important thing to remember about any practical book is that it can never solve the practical problems with which it is concerned.
 A theoretical book can solve its own problems.
 But a practical problem can only be solved by action itself.
 Your action.

-The practical author can give rules that they think will work fo ryou, but it is you the reader in your own world and your own situation that must apply them.
+The practical author can give rules that they think will work for you, but it is you the reader in your own world and your own situation that must apply them.
 So you'll have to use your judgement in applying the author's rules or recommended actions and modifying them to suite your needs.
 He can never know what's right for you.

 A rule of conduct is practically true on two conditions: one is that it works; the other is that its working leads you to the right end, an end you rightly desire.
-Even if you think it works, but dont' agree or are not interested in the end that it leads to, then the book has little practical use for you.
+Even if you think it works, but don't agree or are not interested in the end that it leads to, then the book has little practical use for you.

 The practical author has to be a propagandist to convince you of the goals he's proposing that you achieve.
 That's OK, as long as you're aware of the propaganda.
 What enters the heart without first going through the mind will come back at you and put the mind out of commission.
 Allow him to appeal to your emotions (thought -> emotion -> action, beware when the thought step is skipped) when your goals are aligned with his.
 It becomes motivation, not manipulation in that case.